Hamish Bond: Rowing

 After London, Bond and Murray decided to continue as a partnership aiming towards the 2016 Rio de Janeiro Olympic Games.
 They made changes to their training regime and Noel Donaldson became their coach.
 They continued their unbeaten run through the next 4 years winning the World Championship Coxless Pair in 2013, 2014 and 2015.
 In 2014 in Amsterdam they doubled up to win both the coxed and coxless pair events, setting a new World Best Time in the coxed pair of 6:33.26.

 In Rio, Bond and Murray won their second consecutive Olympic gold medal, dominating the field and completing their 8-year unbeaten run together.
 In 2016, after returning home from Rio de Janeiro Bond and Murray wrote a book describing their journey through the years of rowing together.
 The book was commended for its candid and honest portrayal of their time together.

 In 2018 the International Rowing Federation awarded Bond and Murray the Thomas Keller Medal for their outstanding international rowing career.
-It is the sport's highest honor and is awarded within five years of the athlete's retirement, acknowledging an exceptional rowing career and exemplary sportsmanship.
+It is the sport's highest honour and is awarded within five years of the athlete's retirement, acknowledging an exceptional rowing career and exemplary sportsmanship.

 In 2019, Bond decided to rejoin the New Zealand rowing team, this time in the men's eight, alongside fellow double Olympic gold medallist Mahe Drysdale, aiming to compete at the Tokyo 2020 games.
 The eight did not initially qualify for the games, and qualified in May 2021 at the Last Chance Regatta.
 At the games, the eight won the gold medal.

 In January 2022, Bond announced his retirement from rowing.